gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://www.newtonsoft.com/json">JSON.Net</a> (bundled with executable)

 #### To-Do:
-- write working arcDPS build templates update check
 - add settings panel with options to manually set .dll filenames and override the auto-naming
-- Add option to delete selected add-ons instead of updating/installing them, and make it be able to resolve dll chainloading conflicts that may be created by the deletion
+- add option for add-on delete to resolve dll chainloading conflicts that may be created by the deletion
-- make the names in the add-on selection be links to their respective websites
+- fix arc build templates always downloading

 &nbsp;